-I’m an optimist about what the future will look like.
+I am optimistic about what the future will look like.
 With the changes that Brexit will bring, there are challenges to overcome, but the fundamentals are strong.
-We have a highly-skilled workforce, great research and facilities, and increasing access to financial capital.
+We have a highly-skilled workforce, outstanding research and facilities, and increasing access to financial capital.

-Coupled with the COVID-19 pandemic having highlighted the importance of the biomedical and life science sector, our position has been further enhanced in the eyes of the public, policymakers and the government.
-The future is rosy, and I look forward to the future and the continued growth of the sector.
+The COVID-19 pandemic has highlighted the importance of the biomedical and life science sector.
+Our position has been further enhanced in the eyes of the public, policymakers and the government.
+The future is rosy, and I look forward to the future and the sector's continued growth.

 Blog Posts You Might Be Interested In: